-My family loves barbecue.
-I think there is nothing better than digging into some delicious smoked meats and homemade baked beans on a warm summer night.
+My family loves barbecue and these EASY Boston Baked Beans.
+I think there is nothing better than digging into some delicious smoked meats and homemade beans on a warm summer night.

 I have always loved baked beans, but wanted to make some authentic Boston Baked Beans for an upcoming family barbecue.

-It turns out, most Boston Baked Beans recipes require you to soak your beans overnight and then reserve some of the bean water to use later in the recipe.
+It turns out, most beans recipes require you to soak your beans overnight and then reserve some of the bean water to use later in the recipe.

 I don’t have time for that.
 You don’t have time for that.

 No soaking of beans required.
 No reserving bean water.
 And this recipe calls for canned navy beans so the hardest part is opening the cans.

 Authentic Boston Baked Beans include a variety of beans that have been cooked in a sweet sauce made of molasses or maple syrup and are flavored with pork.

 In the 18th Century, Boston was an exporter of rum, which is produced by the distillation of fermented molasses.